 So how do you find a purpose in retirement?
 That’s the great thing: whatever you choose doesn’t have to be all-consuming to bring you satisfaction, and whatever you choose also doesn’t have to pay the rent.
 You’ll still need to avoid all the temptations that can lead you to choose more passive pursuits: our article on how to kick the TV habit is a great place to start.

-Still, if you can keep yourself fit, manage your time, relegate your finances to a secondary concern, and maintain a positive attitude about aging, you can seize the day every day after you retire.
+So, there you have it: if you can keep yourself fit, manage your time, relegate your finances to a secondary concern, and maintain a positive attitude about aging, you can seize the day every day after you retire.
 But never forget: the secret to a happy retirement goes beyond setting up a framework that allows you to get active.

 Once you get active, in order to reap the maximum rewards, you’ll have to have a purpose to stay active.
 If you can manage that, however, your habits and your sense of purpose might well guarantee you the happiest retirement possible.